RotherOSS/agentticketarticlepin/doc/content/index.rst

 Usage
 =====
-To pin an article, use the "Pin" action available in the article actions menu.
-Pinned articles will be displayed at the top of the article list in the ticket view of the agent interface.
+To pin an Article, navigate to the Zoom View of the Agent Interface and use the "Pin" action available in the Article Actions Menu.
+Pinned Articles will be displayed at the top of the Article list.
-A pinned article can be unpinned by selecting the "Unpin" action from the same menu.
+A pinned Article can be unpinned by selecting the "Unpin" action from the same menu.

 .. note::

-   Articles are pinned for all agents, not just for the agent who pinned them.
-This means that if an article is pinned, it will remain at the top of the list for all agents viewing the ticket.
+   Articles are pinned for all Agents, not just for the Agent who pinned them.
+This means that if an Article is pinned, it will remain at the top of the list for all Agents viewing the Ticket.

 Configuration Reference